 - Milliano ID, Tabbers MM, et al. Is a multispecies probiotic mixture effective in constipation during pregnancy?
 A pilot study.
 Nutrition Journal, 2012.

-Claretha Yeager practices in downtown Chicago.
+Claretha Yeager practices in downtown Northwest Arkansas.
 Her practice offers guidance, education, and hope to instill a sense of empowerment so patients can make informed choices to live happier, healthier lives.
 Her clinical focus includes stress/anxiety, digestive disorders, pain, women’s health, and cancer support.